domino14/macondo/api/proto/macondo/bot_experiments.md

 prob4 beats cel3 83.2% (the 0.6, 0.7 version)
 hasty beats prob4 73.83%

-the hasty win % vs prob4 is not as high as the others, but this is ok.
+The hasty win % vs prob4 is not as high as the others, but this is ok.
 It means this bot (prob4) will be pretty good, almost as good as Hasty.

 ### Non-English languages